 Dr. Turner has also published numerous articles on contemporary writers and filmmakers, which appear in edited collections as well as journals, including MOSAIC, GENRE, SOUTHERN QUARTERLY, MISSISSIPPI QUARTERLY, and SOUTHERN LITERARY JOURNAL, among other venues.

-He is currently co-editing with Eric Gary Anderson and Taylor Hagood the essay collection, UNDEAD SOUTHS: BEYOND THE GOTHIC, for Louisiana State University Press.
+He is currently co-editing with Eric Gary Anderson and Taylor Hagood the essay collection, UNDEAD SOUTHS: THE GOTHIC AND BEYOND, for Louisiana State University Press.
 UNDEAD SOUTHS interprets literature, films, and other media that explore death and deathways as well as figures returned from the grave (e.g., ghosts, vampires, zombies).
 He is also co-editing with poet William Wright the poetry anthology, GRIT PO: ROUGH SOUTH POETRY, for University of South Carolina Press.

 His other current book-length project, SOUTHERN/PRIMITIVE, engages with conjunctions and conflicts between modernity and primitivism (aesthetic, philosophical, ethnographic, ecological) in the literature, cinema, and other cultural artifacts of the U.S. South from 1920 to the present.

 He is Co-Editor of the Southern literature listserv on H-Net (H-Southern-Lit).

 In addition to genre courses (poetry/poetics, film studies, and cultural studies), he has designed topics courses, including “ADAPTATIONS” (literature in connection with new media and multi-modal forms); "ANIMALS" (animal studies); "CULTURAL FORMS OF NOSTALGIA" (memory studies); "COMEDY" (genre studies); "POETRY AND THE SEA" (poetics); and "AFTERLIVES" (ghostlore).